-Utilities are DOS-based EXE, BAT, or COM files that run during the installation process.
+Utilities are Win32-based EXE, BAT, or COM files that run during the installation process.
 For example, an installer might want to run CHKDSK to determine the size and condition of a hard disk before any files get installed.
 Utilities are copied to the service partition of the target computer during deployment, run during the installation process, but never get copied to the active partition of the target computer.

 You can incorporate utilities in a map to run immediately before the installation menus, immediately after the installation menus, or as a result of a selection in the installation menus.
-You determine how the utilities run and in what order.
+You determine how the utilities run and the order in which they run.